cmroanirgo/usematch/README.md

 		}
 		```

-- sections can be functions too.
+- sections can be functions too (like mustache).
 (They must return either a string, OR an array of objects):
 	+ {#posts} ... {/posts}
 	 	```
 	 	eg: var o = {